schnatterer/rooted-graphene/README.md

 rooted-graphene
 ===

-GrapheneOS over the air updates (OTAs) patched with Magisk using [avbroot](https://github.com/chenxiaolong/avbroot) allowing for AVB and locked bootloader *and* root access.
+GrapheneOS over the air updates (OTAs) patched with Magisk allowing for AVB and locked bootloader *and* root access.
 Can be upgraded over the air using [Custota](https://github.com/chenxiaolong/Custota) and its own OTA server.
 Allows for switching between magisk and rootless via OTA upgrades.